 - a.
-Review the subject's medical record and perform a structured interview, including: - A detailed medication history of all prescription, nonprescription, and herbal therapies - An assessment of patient knowledge of BP medications, purpose of each medication, goals of therapy, medication dosages and timing, and potential medication side effects - Potential contraindications to specific pharmacologic agents (e.g., renal insufficiency for thiazide diuretics, severe obstructive lung disease for beta blockers) - Expectations that there will be future dosage changes and monitoring and that the pharmacist will discuss issues that might become future barriers to BP control (e.g., side effects, non-adherence, patient self-efficacy) - If BP is not adequately controlled at the initial visit, the BP medications and/or dosages must be intensified unless there is a strong justification not to intensify them. - b.
-Direct subject to written lifestyle educational materials (e.g. the consumer brochure "Finding Your Way to a Healthier You" and NHLBI's "The Dash Diet" and "Heart Healthy Recipes Cookbook"). - c.
-Supply adherence aids (medication logs or weekly medication boxes), a wallet card listing all medications and doses, contact phone numbers for the pharmacist and BP goals for subjects with memory problems or unintentional non-adherence. - d.
-Create a care plan with treatment recommendations and BP goal for the physician.
-The care plan will make specific recommendations to improve medication management to achieve BP control.
-All modifications should be based on JNC7 guidelines, or on JNC8 if it becomes available. - e.
-Document all visits, recommendations made to the physician and recommendations accepted by the physician in the medical record or the pharmacy record, depending on the policies and procedures in the office, and on the study's Pharmacist Encounter Form.
+Review the subject's medical record and perform a structured interview, including: - A detailed medication history of all prescription, nonprescription, and herbal therapies - An assessment of subject knowledge of asthma medications, purpose of each medication, goals of therapy, medication dosages and timing, and potential medication side effects - Administer and review the results of the Asthma Control Test - Evaluate subject's inhaler technique by reviewing the technique, then actually watching the patient utilize an MDI - Potential contraindications to specific pharmacologic agents - Expectations that there will be future dosage changes and monitoring and the pharmacist will discuss issues that might become future barriers to asthma control (e.g., side effects, non-adherence, environmental/situational factors) - b.
+Direct subjects to pertinent written educational materials. - c.
+Supply aids (medication logs or spacers), a wallet card listing all medications and doses, contact phone numbers for the pharmacist and asthma goals for patients with memory problems or unintentional non-adherence. - d.
+Create a care plan with treatment recommendations for the physician.
+The care plan will make specific recommendations to improve medication management to achieve asthma control.
+All recommendations will begin with NHLBI EPR-3 guidelines and be individualized from there. - e.
+Document all visits, recommendations made to the physician and recommendations accepted by the physician in the medical record or the pharmacy record, depending on the policies and procedures in the office, and on the study's Pharmacist Encounter Form. - f.
+Present the care plan directly to the physician unless the physician prefers written or electronic communication.

-- f.
-Present the care plan directly to the physician unless the physician prefers written or electronic communication. - g.
-Tailor the specific approach to overcome lack of BP control in racial minorities and those in lower socioeconomic groups (e.g. thiazides and combination therapy in African Americans). - h.
-Implement the care plan after obtaining physician agreement or physician modifications. - i.
+- g.
+Implement the care plan after obtaining physician agreement or physician modifications. - h.
 Pharmacists may choose to electronically enter the Pharmacist Encounter Form for each visit into the study database themselves.
 However, pharmacists who choose to enter these forms must initially complete the form on paper.
 Moreover, they must complete website data entry training with the DMC via a brief phone call.
 To enter the form, the pharmacist MUST enter a code for each drug referenced on the form.
 Alternately, the pharmacist can write in the drug name and dose and give the hard copy form to the Study Coordinator, who will fill in drug codes.
-A copy of the drug codes may be found in APPENDIX VII.

-2) Follow-Up Visits
+A copy of the drug codes may be found in APPENDIX VII. - 2) Follow-Up Visits

 The PPCM model recommends structured face-to-face follow-up visits with the subject at the following time points after the baseline visit.
 However, the pharmacist may tailor subject visit schedules to meet the individual subject's needs.
-If a subject's blood pressure is at goal, perhaps telephone follow-up may be appropriate for some of the later visits.
+If a subject's asthma is well-controlled, perhaps telephone follow-up may be appropriate for some of the later visits.

-- 1 month

 - 2 months

 - 4 months

 - 6 months

 - 8 months

-Each follow-up visit is estimated to take 10-15 minutes and will include assessment and documentation of:
+Each follow-up visit is estimated to take 10-15 minutes and will include assessment and documentation of the following on CRF#16.
+Asthma Pharmacist Encounter:

-- Current antihypertensive medications

-- Side effects and serious adverse events

-- Medication compliance

-- Modification of the care plan as needed, with changes also documented in the patient's medical record

-- Communication with the subject's physician as needed
+- Current asthma medications - Medication adherence - Modification of the care plan as needed, with changes also documented in the subject's medical record - Communication with the subject's physician as needed